-I like that big cities always have something to offer for absolutely everyone, and I always leave them with so many new photos on my phone and lots of inspiration.
+I like that bigger places always have something to offer for absolutely everyone, and I always leave them with so many new photos on my phone and lots of inspiration.

 Whether it’s the softly ironic remark you’ll hear one painter shout to another in Montmartre, or quietly savouring a chocolatine (the girl in the bakery couldn’t help but correct me with a “pain au chocolat?”) under the morning sun on the steps of the Sacré-Coeur, or stopping 5 minutes to admire those old French typefaces on independent shop fronts, I like to turn touristic activities into almost mindful wanders.